Coronavirus Applicant Information for 2020

 For any other questions you may have, we are here to support you as usual and you can contact us in the following ways Monday to Friday 9am-5pm:

-If you're a current student
+If you're a new student

 We are communicating with all students through the intranet and by email regularly.
 Head there to get the latest information about studying in September.
 If you want to talk to someone about your studies then here are some helpful contacts: